2023-11-07 11:16:12

 Akihiro Hino chez Nintendo Magazine

 To do this, the creators at Level-5 turned to Europe and more precisely to England.
 In addition to the place where the action takes place, it is also the main character who draws his origins from an English reference which is not very difficult to detect: Sherlock Holmes.
 As Akihiro Hino explained to Nintendo Magazine, the idea was to offer “the combination of an English gentleman as master detective, and a young boy as assistant.”
-And on the gameplay side, Akira Tago skillfully used the eureka effect to satisfy players and push them to continue again and again.
-Like Archimedes, millions of players raved about the title’s puzzles which naturally contributed to its success.
+And on the gameplay side, Akira Tago skillfully used the eureka effect to satisfy players and push them to continue once more and once more.
+Like Archimedes, millions of players raved regarding the title’s puzzles which naturally contributed to its success.

 Thus were born Professor Layton and his young assistant Luke.
 Thus was born the Strange Village and its very special atmosphere.
 Thus was born a puzzle game as addictive as possible.
 Thus was born a license which sold 18,000,000 and from which we impatiently await the next opus.
 So sometimes all it takes is a trend and a childhood reading for a great adventure to begin.
 Perhaps without Dr. Kawashima’s Brain Training Program: How Old is Your Brain?, Professor Layton would never have seen the light of day.
 Maybe without Brain Trainer Portable and the others, Layton and Luke would never have come to life.
 Perhaps without this zealous psychologist, the puzzles would never have enchanted players as much.
 All these coincidences gave life to this now beloved license which is celebrating its fifteenth European anniversary.
 See you in 5 years, for the 20 years.
 At least we hope so!